-Crabs cannot easily grow longer and larger like most animals because of their hard shells.
-Long before molting or shedding its old exoskeleton takes place, a crab will reabsorb some of the calcium carbonate from its shell.
+Crabs are also known as decapods because they have ten legs.
+Their first pair of legs is modified into claws.
+Crabs cannot easily grow larger like most animals because of their hard shells or exoskeletons.
+Long before molting, a crab will reabsorb some of the calcium carbonate from its shell.
 A new softer shell develops below the old one, and this may take several weeks.
 A day before the molting process happens a crab will absorb ocean water, making it swell or puff up.
 This swelling causes the old exoskeleton to crack along a seam around its body.
-The actual process of molting where the crab sheds its old shell takes about fifteen minutes.
+The actual process of molting takes about fifteen minutes.